 - Handshake Pro Tip: You'll only receive a notification in Handshake if you've kept your default Interview Notification preferences.
 To make changes to your notification preferences in Handshake, you can do so by following the steps here.

-You can always find all of the jobs, along with any interviews, that you've applied to by selecting Applications from the left hand menu.
+You can always find all of the jobs, along with any interviews, that you've applied to by selecting Applications from the menu.
 Along the side of each job or interview title, you can easily view the status of that application, such as 'Submitted', 'Primary' or 'Alternate'.

 If you see that you've been selected to interview, you can select the interview in order to see all available slots.
 Simply select Take Slot to reserve that time for yourself to interview.